hyperledger/besu-docs/docs/private-networks/how-to/configure/consensus/ibft.md

 :::

-:::warning Experimental feature
+:::warning Early access feature

-`--Xsnapsync-bft-enabled` is an experimental feature.
+`--Xsnapsync-bft-enabled` is an early access feature available since the release of Besu version 24.7.1.
 It is not stable and is not fully supported in all versions of Besu.
 Use this option with caution.

 Use `--Xsnapsync-bft-enabled` in private, permissioned networks that use BFT consensus mechanisms.
 When enabled, this option allows Besu to use Snap sync on BFT networks.
 Use this option in combination with the `--sync-mode=SNAP` option.
 The default is `false`.

 :::